-This policy should be read in conjunction with the school's Acceptable Use Policy, Social Media Policy, GDPR Policy and Computing Policy.
+This policy is not a standalone document and should be read in conjunction with the school's Acceptable Use Policy, Social Media Policy, GDPR Policy and Computing Policy.

 This policy applies to all members of the Stanburn Primary School community (including staff, governors, volunteers, contractors, students/pupils, parents/carers, visitors and community users) who have access to our digital technology, networks and systems, whether on-site or remotely, and at any time, or who use technology in their school role.